If you’re receiving social assistance and need a payday loan to cover essential or urgent expenses, there are several options available to you.

 $752

-When you compare the dollar amounts of the total loan costs, the payday loan is cheaper.
+When you compare the dollar amounts of the total costs, the cash advance is the cheapest.
+And when you compare the payday loan to the installment loan, the payday loan appears to be cheaper.
 However, you must repay a payday loan in full by your next payday, whereas you can break up an installment loan into smaller, more manageable payments over a longer period of time.
-When choosing a loan, ask yourself which method would put less strain on your finances.
+When choosing a loan, ask yourself which method will put the least strain on your finances.

 *The information in this example, including rates, fees and terms, is provided as a representative transaction.
 The actual cost of the product may vary depending on the retailer, the product specs and other factors.